PDF Invoice Generation API

 You can include a company logo on your invoices using one of the following methods:

-• Image/SVG URL (data.logo_link): Provide a publicly accessible URL to an image file (PNG, JPG recommended) or an SVG file.
+data.logo_link): Provide a publicly accessible URL to an image file (PNG, JPG recommended) or an SVG file.- The API will fetch this image.
+For SVGs, it attempts to extract the

-• The API will fetch this image.
-For SVGs, it attempts to extract the viewBox attribute to help with scaling.
+- The API will fetch this image.
+For SVGs, it attempts to extract the

 If neither is provided, the logo area will typically be left blank, or a default document title might appear depending on the template.